SpamTagger/sysext-template/README.md

 ## Actions

 The repository ships with GitHub actions to automatically build the extensions and create a new GitHub release as well as to automatically check for new versions in the Debian repository in order to trigger the former.

+To create a release, you need to add a "RELEASE_TOKEN" secret to the repository which includes a Personal Access Token with the permission to create releases.
+For fine-grained tokens, this means that it needs tho following **Repository permissions** for the user or organization housing the repo:

+* **Read** access to metadata
+* **Read** and **Write** access to code and workflows